 In this article, renowned teacher and author Mark Stephens gives our readers insight into modern Yoga therapy’s roots and an overview of how Yoga teachers and therapists can work with students who have physical problems such as weak wrists, low back pain, neck pain, hamstring tears, and other issues.
-His new book on Yoga Therapy is sure to become a classic in the field.
+His book Yoga Therapy: Foundations, Methods, and Practices for Common Ailments is already a classic in the field.

 “There are very few human beings who receive the truth, complete and staggering, by instant illumination.
 Most of them acquire it fragment by fragment, on a small scale, by successive developments, cellularly, like a laborious mosaic.” —ANAIS NIN

 Healing what ails us, whether physical injury or existential angst, is a leitmotif of Yoga dating to ancient times.
 Today, Yoga therapy is emerging from the shadows of intensely vigorous, workout-oriented Yoga, reaffirming the healthy transformative potential of Yoga.
 This growing trend might be associated with “leading edge baby boomers,” many of whom caught the largely countercultural 60s Yoga wave, but now at an average of 70 years-old are a bit more frail.
 There’s also growing awareness that Yoga can help with everything from alcoholism and PTSD to sprained knees.